About the author

 She’s spent the majority of her professional writing career covering entertainment, freelancing and penning columns for dozens of newspapers, magazines and websites in the U.S. and Canada.
 Her extensive writing resume includes Refreshed Magazine, Patheos.com, American Greetings, Beliefnet.com, Christian Voice Magazine, Brio Magazine, Breakaway Magazine - just to name a few.
 (Click here for writing samples)

-She's the recipient of three Evangelical Press Association awards: 2004 Fourth Place Higher Goals Award for Freelance Article; 2010 First Place Higher Goals for her Gospel Soundcheck blog at Beliefnet.com, which was cited by national media outlets including ABCNews.com, The LA Times, and MTV.com; and most recently, a 2015 First Place Higher Goals Award in the Humorous category.
+She's the recipient of four Evangelical Press Association awards: 2004 Fourth Place Higher Goals Award for Freelance Article; 2010 First Place Higher Goals for her Gospel Soundcheck blog at Beliefnet.com, which was cited by national media outlets including ABCNews.com, The LA Times, and MTV.com; a 2015 First Place Higher Goals Award in the Humorous category; and a 2016 Third Place Higher Goals Award in the Humorous category.
 She's also the recipient of an Excellence in Writing Award from the Ozarks Christian News.

 A collection of her columns, What The Dog Said, was published in 2013 by Wordcrafts Press.
 The book includes reader favorites culled from columns penned over several years, as well as one new piece about the death of her dog, Scout.